messerzen/udct-capstone-project/README.md

 ## Use cases

 For this project, the dataset will be prepared considering two scenarios:

-### Scenario 01

-A company wants to expand its market share over the country and needs to identify others companies with similar characteristics of its current clients.
-The profile is based on two main characteristics: business size, establishments age and activity (CNAE).

-### Scenario 02

-The same company wants to reproduce a dashboard to monitoring if a specify business activity is growing or decreasing in specifics states.

-Base on these two scenarios a database will be implemented in Amazon Redshift, containing the main information about the establishments and companies.
-And the same database will be used to create aggregated tables with the information that will be used in the dashboards.

 #### Dataset considerations
 For this project, it will be considering only the first two parts files (part-01.zip and part-02.zip) for stablishments and companies table due to AWS costs.
 Once the scripts run for these two parts, it can be scaled for the remaining parts if desired.